h2oai/h2o-3/h2o-docs/src/product/data-science/k-means.rst

 -  `export_checkpoints_dir <algo-params/export_checkpoints_dir.html>`__: Specify a directory to which generated models will automatically be exported.

--  `cluster_size_constraints <algo-params/cluster_size_constraints.html>`__: Specify how many points should be at least in each cluster.
-The length of the constraints array has to be same as the number of clusters.
+-  `cluster_size_constraints <algo-params/cluster_size_constraints.html>`__: An array specifying the minimum number of points that should be in each cluster.
+The length of the constraints array has to be the same as the number of clusters.

 Interpreting a K-Means Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~